 Physicians may experience anxiety and stress when the care they provided is questioned.
 On receiving a complaint through the hospital, it is important for physicians to engage in the resolution process to ensure the patient and family are given accurate information to understand what had happened.
 Most hospitals have protocols for receiving and handling complaints, and these are described in the hospital's or regional health authority's bylaws.
 These processes can vary significantly, depending on the jurisdiction and the institution itself.
 In Québec, the hospital complaint process is legislated in all public healthcare facilities.
 In British Columbia, patient care quality offices and review boards review complaints in each health authority.

 In most hospitals, the resolution process begins with a review of the care provided.
 This may be done through discussion between the physician and reviewer, or may require the physician to respond in writing.
-It is important to read the patient’s complaint to gain a fulsome understanding of the patient’s point of view.
+It is important to carefully read the patient’s complaint to gain a complete understanding of the patient’s concerns.
 The response should provide a clear and factual account of what happened, and not appear defensive or argumentative.
 If the patient wishes to meet with the physician or the hospital leadership, such a meeting may help to resolve the issue.
-The CMPA is also available to provide advice.
+The CMPA is also available to provide advice on any aspect of this process.

 Patients often make complaints in the hope of reducing the likelihood of future reoccurrences.
 They want to know what corrective actions the hospital will be taking to address the issue.
 The hospital's patient advocacy department (or equivalent) generally closes the feedback loop by communicating with the patient about the investigation’s findings and actions taken.1 It is important for physicians to be involved in these discussions in order to learn from a complaint or incident.